 Learn more at BarbaraMarriott.com

 *Jan M. Martin: Jan would rather write than eat or sleep, which is handy for authors—not so much for husbands.
-Her quirky sense of humor could classify her as eccentric, but she prefers the term “crazy.”
-Her research as a nutritionist inspired the unusual murder weapon for Heir of Deceit.
 Favorite writing moment: meeting famous moonshiner Popcorn Sutton during research for Heir of Deceit.
-Published in newsprint at age 11, she has won national contests for her comedic poetry on subjects such as Eskimo Pies and her messy kitchen.
-She’s authored three books and a prize-winning children’s story.
+She has won national contests for her comedic poetry on subjects such as Black Friday, Eskimo Pies, and her messy kitchen.
+She wrote for a local newspaper at age 11, and worked for her high school and college journalism departments.
+She is the author of novels Heir of Deceit and Impressions of Innocence; My Word, That’s Absurd!
+(Humor); and Maintaining a Youthful Appearance (in progress).

 Visit her website.